 22. Solid Chrome Everything

-Just... all chrome.
-All nails.
+All chrome, all nails.
 Pick one chrome shade and commit.
-This is my lazy girl special when I want maximum impact with minimum effort.
-Looks bougie, takes 15 minutes.
+Maximum impact with minimum effort, looks luxurious, takes 15 minutes.

 23. Naked Nails with Snowflake Tips

-Keep nails bare or use a clear pink gel, then paint tiny white snowflakes just on the tips.
-Fresh, understated, and perfect if your workplace hates fun.
+Keep nails bare or use clear pink gel, then paint tiny white snowflakes just on tips.
+Fresh, understated, perfect for conservative workplaces.

 24. Single Jewel Tone Statement Nail

 Paint all nails neutral, make one nail (ring finger or thumb) a bold jewel tone.
-Simple contrast that takes zero time but looks purposeful.
+Simple contrast that looks purposeful.

 25. Glitter Toppers Over Anything